 That night, Tony runs a diagnostic but is unable to find anything wrong with his suit.
 After calling to tell him that the trainee team is conducting their own diagnostic, Chika proceeds to overlook the operation as a test pilot dons the Iron Man Dio armor and tests out the Repulsor Beams.

 Suddenly, the pilot receives a massive strain on his head and falls to his knees.
 Shortly afterwards, the armor gets up and fires a massive Repulsor Blast at the remaining test pilots.
 When Chika informs him on what just happened, Tony realizes that Iron Man Dio has been compromised.
-In his thoughts, Stark believes that it’s connected to the flash of light that he saw earlier.
+In his thoughts, Stark believes that it’s somehow connected to the flash of light that he saw earlier.

 Suddenly, the hacked armor starts to blast its way out.
 Tony tells her to not let it escape, to which Chika orders for some blast doors to get shut.
 However, the heavily-reinforced hatches easily fall as Iron Man Dio effortlessly blows them down with powerful Repulsor Beams.
 After Tanaka informs him of the bad news, Stark tells her to send the building into lockdown and that he’ll get there as fast as he can.